MengceZheng/MengceZheng.github.io/_pages/about.md

 ## 🔥 News

+- *2025.01*: One paper entitled "MulLeak: Exploiting Multiply Instruction Leakage to Attack the Stack-optimized Kyber Implementation on Cortex-M4" was accepted by *CHES 2025*.🎉
 - *2024.11*: One paper entitled "Generalized Cryptanalysis of Cubic Pell RSA" was accepted by *Inscrypt 2024*.
-- *2024.11*: I have come to France to visit the University of Caen and work with Prof. Nitaj.🏰
+- *2024.11*: I have come to France to visit the University of Caen Normandy and work with Prof. Nitaj.🏰
 - *2024.09*: One paper entitled "Lattice-Based Cryptanalysis of RSA-Type Cryptosystems: A Bibliometric Analysis" was accepted by *Cybersecurity*.
 - *2024.08*: Our team won the third prize in the finals of the 9th (2024) National Crypto-Math Challenge.😄
 - *2024.05*: One paper entitled "Revisiting RSA-Polynomial Problem and Semiprime Factorization" was accepted by *Theoretical Computer Science*.